Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-It is uncommon for a SA to reduce its capital stock.
+It is uncommon for a S.A. to reduce its capital stock.

 Any requirements with respect to distributions to shareholders?